Kath wrote to me this week, asking about the mesh / string bags, that citrus fruit or onions come in.

 As they come with produce in them, why not reuse them suggests Brenda.
 She wrote “Cut them carefully maybe and use them as produce bag for the grocery store?”
 Irena suggests making them even more useful by adding handles.
 Nicole agrees AND points out a saving to be made.
 She says “I reuse them as vegetables bags.
 They weigh less than other reusable vegetable bags and therefore your fruit and veg costs less at the checkout.
 Can’t use it for beans or small things like that but works well for potatoes and apples, etc!”

-Helen also uses her old product nets as dish scrubbers, but she has a fantastic suggestion for washing dirty hands AND using up something you might usually throw away.
+Helen also uses her old product nets as dish scrubbers, but has a suggestion for washing dirty hands AND using up something you might usually throw away.
 She writes “I have one in the bathroom with all the leftover slivers of soap in to use them up.
 Too rough for the body, but okay for hands!”

 Artists can turn all sorts of trash into treasure and Diane says “I’ve used them for all sorts of art projects.”
 Annette agrees; she says “They’re great for adding texture to collage acrylics.”